-- What's possible when we treat philanthropy as a leadership pathway, not just a staff function? - How can we safely and equitably expand girls' fundraising roles to benefit the Movement? - What innovative, girl-led fundraising practices have already worked at the council level or with other non profit organizations- and how can we elevate, reinvent, and share them?
+- What's possible when we treat philanthropy as a leadership pathway, not just a staff function? - How can we safely and equitably expand girls' fundraising roles beyond money earning activities to benefit the Movement? - What innovative, girl-led fundraising practices have already worked at the council level or with other non-profit organizations- and how can we elevate, reinvent, and share them? - How might we leverage the Girl Scout brand through ethical licensing, product partnerships, or cause marketing to generate new revenue and visibility? - What business models or funding strategies outside traditional philanthropy could better position our Movement for long-term sustainability?